hackclub/hackclub/workshops/pcb_level_2/README.md

 img: './52.png'
 ---

-In this workshop we will turn our schematic from Part 1 into an actual PCB layout.
+In this workshop, we will turn our schematic from Part 1 into an actual PCB layout.

 <details>
 <summary>Prerequisites</summary>